-According to researchers, we spend about 10%-20% of our time absorbed in wishful thinking and imagination.
+According to researchers, we spend about 10%-20% of our time absorbed in thoughts and imagination.
 Those around us could say that we are spaced-out, bored, not interested in the subject of a discussion or the activity we are doing at that time, and in some cases, we risk being classified as emotionally unstable.

 Why Does Wishful Thinking Occur and How Does It Benefit Us?

 We daydream because we may encounter some difficulties in real life or we cannot cope with stress, and as such, we find refuge in imagination.
 Wishful thinking is a form of escapism that can help us build our goals, strategies, or find solutions to various problems.

 Thus, cerebral activity does not slow down during daydreaming-like activities, as others may believe.
 On the contrary, the cognitive processes become more intense, which means that we focus more on problems or goals.
 This subsequently leads to a clearer understanding of the steps we need to take while motivating ourselves.